 Since 1999 the Founders of Rainbow Schools have visited centres in India which support disabled and orphaned children.

-Some of the centres were well run and resourced, others were not good at all.
-Other than providing food, shelter and clothing they were not meeting the needs of many and instead of encouraging independence, were making them even more dependent.
+Very few of the centres were well run and resourced, others were not good at all.
+Other than providing food, shelter and clothing most were not meeting the needs of many and instead of encouraging independence, were making them even more dependent.

 Many lacked the necessary knowledge and skills that were needed to meet the needs of special needs children.